-Canon 4000D versus Nikon D3400
+Canon 4000D vs Nikon D3400

-The Canon EOS 4000D and the Nikon D3400 are two digital cameras that were officially introduced, respectively, in February 2018 and August 2016.
+The Canon EOS 4000D and the Nikon D3400 are two digital cameras that were revealed to the public, respectively, in February 2018 and August 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Nikon provides 24 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Nikon provides 24 MP.

 Body comparison: Canon 4000D vs Nikon D3400

 An illustration of the physical size and weight of the Canon 4000D and the Nikon D3400 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.

 The D3400 can be obtained in two different colors (black, red), while the 4000D is only available in black.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D3400 is notably smaller (8 percent) than the Canon 4000D.
 However, the D3400 is slightly heavier (2 percent) than the 4000D.
 In this context, it is worth noting that neither the 4000D nor the D3400 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Yet, since both cameras are based around an APS-C sensor, their respective lenses will tend to have similar dimensions and heft.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (4000D) and the Nikon Lens Catalog (D3400).